-I am the inaugural CEO of the Freedom Fund.
-The Freedom Fund is an ambitious seven‐year effort to raise and deploy $100 million or more to combat modern‐day slavery.
+I have been CEO of the Freedom Fund since it became operational in January 2014.
+The Freedom Fund is an ambitious effort to raise $100 million by 2020 to invest in the most effective frontline interventions to combat modern slavery.
 The Fund was announced by President Bill Clinton at the Clinton Global Initiative in September 2013, who declared, “This is a huge deal and we should all support this.”

 Prior to Freedom Fund, I was the inaugural CEO of the Walk Free Foundation, a leading international actor in the fight against modern slavery.
 During my tenure, Walk Free built a global movement with over 5 million supporters, launched the first ever Global Slavery Index, and joined with Humanity United and the Legatum Foundation to establish the Freedom Fund.